Frequently Asked Questions

 - Divers, beware of your 6000Hz frequency !

-- A decrease in the volume of the primary auditory cortex ;
+- A decrease in the volume of the primary auditory cortex,

 To compensate, the brain activates collateral circuits :

-- Increase in the subject's cognitive processes (concentration to hear) ;
+- Increase in the subject's cognitive processes (concentration to hear),

-- Increase in mental resources ;
+- Increase in mental resources,

 - Decreased attention available for other activities.

-Photo C shows that after hearing damage or with the natural aging of the auditory system (presbycusis), neurons reduce the dendritic tree and a large number of spines are lost(C1).
+Photo C shows that after an auditory damage or with the natural ageing of the hearing system (presbycusis), the neurons reduce the dendritic tree and a large number of spines are then lost(photo C1) :

 - 3 out of 4 people with dementia also have hearing loss ;